 City officials point to a safe and reliable public transportation system as one of the most important aspects of managing a large population.
 Greater Tokyo has 136 separate rail lines.
 Shinjuku Station alone sees over 1 million commuters daily.
 Transportation employees work to ensure that trains and buses arrive and leave on time.
-In central Tokyo, there are trains that arrive to and depart from stations every three to four minutes.
+In central Tokyo, there are trains that arrive and depart stations every three to four minutes.
 Train "pushers" help commuters get on crowded trains so that the doors safely close behind them.

 Since 2012, many buildings have been built upwards, with multiple stories or floors, rather than with a wide layout.
-Tall buildings use many stories to lessen floor space and maximize the use of the land.
-Engineers must also consider the potential for earthquakes in the region and ensure that buildings can withstand shaking.
+Tall buildings with many stories less floor space to maximize the use of land.
+Engineers must also be concerned with the potential for earthquakes in the region, seeing to it that buildings can withstand shaking.
 Tokyo Skytree, a tower that houses a television and radio broadcasting corporation, has a total of 35 floors, with three of the floors underground.